 No settings immediately come to mind, so I’m going to start with the time element, and check out our friend Wikipedia.
 In particular, the timeline for LGBT history, which goes back as far as practically 10,000 BC.
 In 1395, there’s mention of a transvestite prostitute arrested for crossdressing in London.
 In 1992, Massachusetts elected the first known transgender state legislator in America.
 There’s also a page on LGBT social movements.
 In Germany, around 1800, there was a movement that included the first use of “outing” as a political strategy.

 But I think I’m drawn to 1952 -1957, downtown Los Angeles, when, according to Wikipedia, “ONE, Inc., the first public homosexual organization in the U.S” was formed.
 The company was financially backed by “the wealthy transsexual man Reed Erickson.”
 It distributed a couple LGBT magazines.
 And it was a party in the first case in which the US Supreme Court “explicitly ruled on homosexuality.”
 Lots of story material going on here.
 I think we’ve found our setting.

 Does the setting affect the character?
 Probably.
-I’m sure it wasn’t fun to be transgendered or the partner of someone transgendered in the 1950s.
+I’m sure it wasn’t fun to be transgender or to have a transgender partner in the 1950s.
 1957 was the year Leave it to Beaver first aired.

 Does the setting affect the plot?
 Probably.
 We’d have to do more research, but with the fodder we’ve got so far, I’m willing to bet there’s some plot-affecting stuff to be found.